 I’ve been thinking a lot about love lately.
 Not romance, but the kind of love we are all supposed to have for one another.
 Sacrificial love.
 Brotherly love.
 Compassionate love.
-Strangely, at the very same time I’ve been pondering the importance of love, I have also been dismissing my own need for it.
+Strangely, at the very same time I’ve been pondering the importance of love, I have simultaneously been dismissing my own need for it.

 What I have been telling myself lately: